History of 10 Sikh Gurus

 After Guru Angad

 Guru Amar Das became the third Guru of the Sikhs in 1552 at the age of 73.
 Goindval became a great center of Sikhism during the reign of Guru Amar Das.
-He started the tradition of giving equal rights to women, banning the practice of Sati and langar, in which Emperor Akbar sat down with the common people of Punjab and ate langar in 1567.
+He started the tradition of giving equal rights to women, banning the practice of Sati, and initiated the langar tradition, in which Emperor Akbar sat down with the common people of Punjab and ate langar in 1567.
 Guru Amar Das trained 140 missionaries, including 52 women, to preach Sikhism.
 At the age of 95, before his death in 1574, he made his son-in-law, Bhai Jetha, the fourth Guru of the Sikhs.

-The eldest sat on the throne in the form of Guru Ram Das.
+Bhai Jetha Ji sat on the throne in the form of Guru Ram Das.
 He founded a city called Ramdaspur, which later became Amritsar.
-Guru Arjan, the eldest son of the fourth Guru, became the fifth Guru of the Sikhs in 1581.
-In addition to the construction of the Golden Temple, he wrote down the religious words of the Sikhs and contributed more than 2000 words to the Guru Granth Sahib.
+Guru Arjan, the youngest son of the fourth Guru, became the fifth Guru of the Sikhs in 1581.
+In addition to the construction of the Golden Temple, he collected Words of Gurus from various sources and contributed more than 2000 shabads to the Holy Book Guru Granth Sahib.
 In 1604 he established the Adi Granth as the first religious text of the Sikhs.
 He was martyred by the Mughal emperor sitting on a hot plate (ਤੱਤੀ ਤਵੀ) In 1606 for refusing to make changes to the Guru Granth Sahib (then Pothi Sahib).

 Beginning of martial order in Sikhism